GovReady/govready-q/Schema.md

 ### Additional fields for projects

-#### Project Fields

-Modules whose type is `project` can also have some additional fields, e.g.:

-	access: private

-`access`: Set to `private` if the project should only be offered to organizations with special permission.
-The default is `public`.
-See the main [README.md](README.md) for how the application grants access to private modules.

 #### Question Fields

 The questions of projects are displayed in a layout of tabs and groups within each tab pane.
 Each question that shows up on a project page should specify its tab and group name (which are also the display strings):